GhostKiller127/crypto-rl-trader/README.md

 - [S4](https://arxiv.org/pdf/2111.00396) - Original Structured State Space sequence model

 For a complete list of references and their influence on this project, please visit the [WandB Report](url-placeholder).

+## License & Copyright
+© Ali Keysan 2024.
+All rights reserved.

+This code repository is shared publicly for demonstration purposes only.
+No license is granted to use, copy, modify, or distribute this software for any purpose.